schipiga/dilium/readme.rst

 Selenium grid has some disadvantages:

 - Selenium grid doesn't manage node.
-It just provide webdriver API.
+It just provides webdriver API.
 Some additional functionalities, like video capture and xvfb mode, are implemented via hacks on client side (proxies, servlets, etc).
 - Selenium grid requires additional client (minion) on node.